Monday, November 30, 2009

 Closet Canuck's Great Big Canadian Train Adventure: And now, a postcard from Manitoba

-I'm quite a few days behind in my blogging.
-Mainly because there's no WiFi aboard Via Rail Canada from Toronto-Vancouver.
+I'm quite a few days behind in my blogging, mainly because there's no WiFi aboard Via Rail Canada from Toronto-Vancouver.
 I try to update at the stations, although our four-hour layover in Winnipeg, Manitoba was reduced to one hour due to a freight train breaking down.

 At any rate, here is the sunset onboard Via Rail's Canada yesterday evening en route from Winnipeg to Saskatoon, Saskatchewan.
+I'll catch up with my posts when I arrive in Vancouver and eventually Seattle in a few days.